yochaigal/cairn/wip/2e/downtime.md

 ### Research

-A single question about a particular forgotten lore, a rare bit of knowledge, the location of a lost item, etc. is answered.
+A single question about a bit of lost or forgotten lore, the location of a lost item, the whereabouts of an important NPC, etc. is answered.

 ### Training